Self-Destructing Models: Increasing the Costs of Harmful Dual Uses of Foundation Models: Experiments

-\textbf{Comparisons.} We compare \methodacc{} to the adversarial censoring (\textit{AC} in Fig.~\ref{fig:bios}) method from \citet{edwards2015censoring} as well as a model simply fine-tuned on the desired task (\textit{BERT (fine-tuned)} in Fig.~\ref{fig:bios}).
+We compare \methodacc{} to the adversarial censoring (\textit{AC} in Fig.~\ref{fig:bios}) method from \citet{edwards2015censoring} as well as a model simply fine-tuned on the desired task (\textit{BERT (fine-tuned)} in Fig.~\ref{fig:bios}).
 For AC, an adversarial layer is learned on top of representation layers to predict the undesirable task.
 The gradient is then flipped to destroy undesirable information in the representation layer.
 Notably, \methodacc{} with $K=0$ and with no calibration is equivalent to adversarial censoring.
-We use a BERT-tiny model as our FM to save on compute costs~\citep{devlin2018bert,turc2020wellread}.
+We use a BERT-tiny model as our FM to save on compute costs~\citep{devlin2018bert,turc2020wellread} and use a linear classifier head for the tasks.
 Note that, as mentioned in Sec.~\ref{sec:method}, we focus on making sure that the professions task is unimpeded, so we directly train on cross-entropy loss as $\mathcal{L}_g$ during MLAC pre-training.
 For all models, the final achieved performance is retained for the desired professions task (see below and Figure~\ref{fig:good}).